Ijazbtw/pixel-plunger-cli/README.md

 - **Crash and Completion Notifications**: Stay informed with instant notifications for rendering status.
 - **Auto Shutdown After Rendering**: Automatically shuts down your PC when rendering is complete, conserving energy.
 - **Pause Between Renders for Cooling**: Prevent overheating by incorporating cooling pauses between render jobs.
+- **Remote Notification**: Get notified on your phone about render progress & issues.

 ## 🛠️ Project Setup

 ### Requirements